 Treatment for agoraphobia is most effective when the specific reasons for the avoidance of public or social situations is identified.
 For example, a person who avoids parties may be incorrectly labeled "agoraphobic" when they may have social anxiety and would need to be treated accordingly.

-Generalized Anxiety Disorder (GAD) is characterized by excessive anxiety and worry about a variety of topics.
-Individuals with GAD worry about everyday life concerns, such as finances, health, safety, their family and occupation.
+Generalized Anxiety Disorder (GAD) is characterized by excessive anxiety and worry about about everyday life concerns, such as finances, health, safety, and family.
 Everyone experiences worry or anxiety about these life situations and events at times in their life.
-In the case of GAD, the worry is considered excessive in relation to the situation.
-The worry is persistent and can occur on an almost daily basis.
-The level of worry may not match the situation at the moment, For example, worry that one may experience financial difficulties, even though his/her job is secure.
+In the case of GAD, the worry is persistent and can occur on an almost daily basis.
+The level of worry may not match the situation at the moment, for example, worrying about one's finances, even though his/her job is secure.
 Often those with GAD experience a lot of "what if" thinking, such as "what if" something bad happens to my family, "what if" I lose my job.

 What are the Symptoms of GAD?

 1. Excessive worry about everyday life events and situations

 5. Difficulty tolerating uncertainty